 Structure and content

 The course consists of a number of different modules designed to provide training in the fundamentals of research methods.
 They emphasise different types of skills, from explicit hand-on demonstrations of tools, to discussion of different approaches to research.
+An important part of the course is training in the skills needed to generate stimuli for research, from controlled photography to morphing and editing, in both 2 and 3D.
 Students may select some alternative modules from the other taught MSc courses at the discretion of the Course Coordinator.

 This course includes the following modules: